Jarinporn Joonkiat: Early life and education

 Jarinporn was born in Bangkok, Thailand.
 She graduated from Srinakharinwirot University with a bachelor's degree in Fine Arts.
 She earned a master's degree in Environmental Social Sciences from Mahidol University.
 She has a younger brother, Achira.

 Career

 Jarinporn gained attention through the contest Utip Freshy Idol 2007.
 She was also one of the female hosts of Sister Day on Channel 5, further contributing to her popularity as a teen idol.
 In November 2018, she appeared in the film Gravity of Love.

 Other ventures

 On September 10, 2024, Italian luxury fashion house Prada named Jarinporn as the brand's first Thai female brand ambassador in the region.

 Personal life

-Jarinporn hada relationship with Alexander Rendell.
+Jarinporn had a relationship with Alexander Rendell.
 They remained good friends and business partners.
 In mid 2020, news reported that Teeradetch Metawarayut and her broke up after three years of dating.